-Furthermore, on September 12th, 2023, a meeting of the National Advisor Committee took place.
+Furthermore, on December 12th, 2023, a meeting of the National Advisor Committee took place.
 During this meeting, various technical recommendations were discussed to ensure the project meets its deliverables and achieves its objectives within the established timeline.
-Special attention was given to the matter of wilted Eucalyptus Microcorys, and it was recommended that an in-depth research investigation be conducted on this issue of wilting of planted Eucalyptus Microcorys that always occur in dry season Currently, the Forest Research Division of the Rwanda Forestry Authority (RFA) has initiated an assessment of this matter, and the research report will be made available in the upcoming quarter.
+Special attention was given to the matter of beating up and maintenance works of landscape activities including afforestation and agroforestry to ensure the season A 2024 has efficiently used, mobilization and awareness campaign to raise the ownership of project beneficiaries towards project interventions sustainability.

 Additionally; in this reporting quarter of 2023, 4 Stakeholder working groups meetings were conducted in each of the 4 districts as it was earlier planned.
 The eventual change emanating from the meeting was that all stakeholders at different levels were informed of their roles and responsibilities in the overall project coordination especially in maintenance of project interventions/Activities (landscape restoration activities: afforestation, complete agroforestry and fruit trees plantation) to ensure their sustainability.
-Moreover, the meeting recommended supporting the environmental coordination committees at District and Sector levels which awakened their participation in project implementation as well as monitoring the environmental issues in general as per the expected duties.
+Moreover, high level meeting was conducted involving all stakeholders at various the meeting recommended supporting the environmental coordination committees at District and Sector levels which awakened their participation in project implementation as well as monitor the environmental issues in general as per the expected duties.